Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 Vodka as an Insect Repellant

-While numerous studies have shown that drinking beer might increase your exposure to mosquito bites, spraying yourself with vodka is an effective way of helping drive off those annoying insects.
+While numerous studies have shown that drinking beer might increase exposure to mosquito bites, spraying oneself with vodka is an effective way to help drive off those annoying insects.

 Ethanol and isopropyl alcohol are the main components of vodka.
-These two compounds both naturally keep insects away.
+Both of these compounds naturally keep insects away.

 It works well as a natural insect repellent when paired with basil because most bugs find the smell and taste disagreeable.
 Fill a spray container with high-proof vodka and some fresh basil leaves to make your vodka-based insect repellent.